IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 The IsaacScript framework contains two libraries:

 - `isaac-typescript-definitions` - A leveled-up version of the vanilla enums with many bug fixes and community contributed additions for everything that the developers forgot to include.
 You can learn more about every enum by [reading the documentation](/isaac-typescript-definitions).
 - `isaacscript-common` - Helper functions and features that abstract away much of the complexity in working with the Isaac API.
+It's the most complete and most advanced Isaac library ever written.
 You can learn more about every function and feature by [reading the documentation](/isaacscript-common).

 If you are writing your mod in TypeScript, then using these libraries is effortless - you can just start typing the names of the enums or functions, and the auto-complete will automatically import them (and include them in your final bundled mod).